Poaching and Rural Crime

 Rural Affairs Strategy

 Over the last 14 months the Wildlife Crime Policing Strategy and Rural Affair’s Strategy have been developed through inclusive consultation with police and partners.
-The contribution and feedback from police and partners was essential in helping to shape and create a strategic direction, which has now been agreed by all Chief Constables in the UK as the way forward.
+The contribution and feedback from police and partners was essential in helping to shape and create a strategic direction.
+This has now been agreed by all Chief Constables in the UK as the way forward.

 This is a significant step forward to safeguarding our wildlife and strengthening safe and prosperous communities.
 These strategies have the support of the Association of Police and Crime Commissioners (APCC), the Home Office and the College of Policing.
 It is important that all police and partners work together moving forward to make these strategies a reality.